samsquire/assembly/README.md

  * low contention on the thread safe parts
  * how to have turing complete parallelism
  * unevenly sized control flow
+ * loop stopping: how do you preempt a loop?

 In the nodejs world which uses libuv and handles IO and compute tasks.
 Nodejs and browser engines use promises and async await to specify task sequences.

 In single threaded designs there is also data flow, control flow and direction which program structure encodes.
 Who asks for what and who sends what where.
 Then you have logistics moving data to where it is needed or moving variables between and in parameters.
 If you refactor large code bases you are familiar with moving parameters around and making things available in different places.
-(Aside: this grouping style of "things" is an organisation could be a useful data structure)
+(Aside: this grouping style of "things" is an organisation could be a useful data structure Make this available here.)

-You can think of code converging on a memory location or register from different control flows.
+You can think of code converging on a memory location or register from different control flows (such as different coroutines)

 For example, a compiler pipeline has multiple stages.
 You can call the lexer from the tokeniser or run them as independent tasks and coordinate them from above in one place - this is composition.
 It can be desirable to decouple components for reuseability by other people or extension permutation.